Humanitarian Ethics

 Biography

 M.A.
 (1992) University Frankfurt on Main in Philosophy, Sociology and Psychoanalysis.
-MA dissertation (supervised by Axel Honneth, first class).
+MA dissertation (supervised by Axel Honneth, distinction).

 Ph.D.
 (1999) Technical University Darmstadt.
-Dissertation on Michel Foucault's and Judith Butler's works, entitled "The Paradoxical Subject" (published as a monograph in German as: Das paradoxe Subjekt, Unterwerfung und Widerstand bei Michel Foucault und Judith Butler, Tübingen edition diskord, 2000).
+Dissertation on Michel Foucault's and Judith Butler's works, entitled "The Paradoxical Subject" (published monograph in German: Das paradoxe Subjekt, Unterwerfung und Widerstand bei Michel Foucault und Judith Butler, Tübingen edition diskord, 2000).

-Since 2012 I have been teaching Philosophy at Exeter.
+Since 2012 I have been teaching Philosophy and Sociology at Exeter University progressing to Professor.

-I have been appointed member of expert Ethics Commissions and Committees, such as the BBSRC Science and Society Strategy Panel, and the German Academy of Sciences.
-I have served on many research funding panels, including the European Research Council from 2010 to 2019 - when I was Vice-Chair of the ERC Synergy Panel.
+I have served on many Expert Panels including the BBSRC Science and Society Strategy Panel, the workign group brian organoids at the German Academy of Sciences Leopoldina (2019-2023) as well as the German Ethics Commission Stem Cell Research (since 2014).
+I have served on many research funding panels, including the European Research Council from 2010 to 2019 - when I was Vice-Chair of the ERC Synergy Panel-, and industrial as well as many research council panels across Europe and in the UK.